lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **April 2025** - Our Automatica paper was accepted and it is already online.
+Check it out!
+[A distributed gain-scheduled observer-based approach for the practical consensus of LPV multi-agent systems.](https://www.sciencedirect.com/science/article/pii/S0005109825002468)

 - **April 2025** - Two papers accepted in the [11th IFAC Symposium on Robust Control Design (ROCOND’25)](https://conferences.ifac-control.org/rocond2025/)

     1) A novel H-infinity filter design condition for discrete-time linear parameter-varying systems.